nimious/libusb/README.md

 ### Windows

-Download the latest Windows Binaries snapshot from the *libusb* web site, copy the ``libusb-1.0.dll`` file into your program's folder and rename it to `libusb.dll`.
-Alternatively, you can download and compile the DLL from the source code in the *libusb* GitHub repository.
+Download the latest Windows Binaries snapshot from the *libusb* web site, copy the ``libusb-1.0.dll`` file into your program's folder.
+Alternatively, you can download and compile the DLL from the code in the *libusb* GitHub repository.

 ## Dependencies